 - Vague citation of "the Producer Price Index" rather

-than a reference to a specific index by its title and any identifying
+than a reference to a specific index by its title and identifying

-index rather than an index that does not include multiple
+index rather than an index that mitigates or does not include multiple

-counting

-of price changes.
-See the discussion of commodity indexes in
+counting.
+See the discussion of commodity indexes in the Appendix.

-- Use of unofficial estimates derived from rebasing factors
+- Use of unofficial estimates derived using rebasing factors

-rather than relying upon official BLS data.
+rather than relying on official BLS data.
 See guideline (8).

 - Lack of a provision for a successor index should the designated

-index be dropped from the PPI program, or if it should
+index be dropped from the PPI program, or become temporarily unavailable.

-- Locking index into a specific base period.
+- Locking indexes to a specific base period.
 See guideline

 - Using ambiguous terms.
 For example, referring to "actual"